 Going strong since 1972, (this is the 49th one)- it’s a new year for this music fest and filled with hope of coming out of a rough time.
-Willie Nelson brought his legendary annual picnic back in Austin for the first time in person in 2 years.
+Willie Nelson brought his legendary annual picnic back in person in Austin for the first time in 2 years.
 This time, at the beautiful new Austin FC’s Q2 stadium.
 It’s a big move from its previous Circuit of the Americas home and much easier to get to for many.
 Those that didn’t score tickets could also listen live on the Willie’s Roadhouse channel on Sirius.

 The lineup of 10 bands brought Willie’s friends together with some amazing additions like Allison Russell (who also performed at this year’s Luck Reunion) and Tyler Childers, along with staples Jason Isbell, Steve Earle, and Asleep at the Wheel.
-The 11 hour or so festival took Austin fun to the next level.
+The 11-hour or so festival took Austin fun to the next level.

 Willie Nelson- Willie came out in a US Men’s Soccer Team Jersey with the number 420 on, to great applause.
 You know he’d likely been on his bus smoking during all the openers, right?